-COVID-19 Update: Here is a list of FAQ’s to learn about the precautionary hygiene measures we are implementing as well as the steps we are taking to give you more flexibility with your travel planning Click Here.
+COVID-19 FAQ: Here is a list of FAQ’s to learn about the precautionary hygiene measures we are implementing as well as new booking policies and guidelines to help with your travel planning Click Here.

 There is just something about soaring high in the sky and getting a bird’s eye view of our world that gets the adrenaline rushing.
 Maybe that is why the adventure of paragliding is pulling in great crowds in India and abroad.
 If you are looking to learn how to paraglide, you are on the right webpage.

 The need for proper paragliding schools in India is rising due to the increasing popularity of adventure sports like paragliding.
 There are very few places that provide paragliding training in India and fewer still are those that have a dedicated team of experts giving proper paragliding training.
 There are very few places that can be used for paragliding near Mumbai.
 Ravine Hotel is so conveniently near Mumbai, that eager paragliding students from all over India can easily fly to Mumbai and then move on to Hotel Ravine for their paragliding tuition.

 In tandem flights, professional pilots take one passenger each with them, in specially designed gliders.
 This special glider is built with a larger wingspan to carry the weight of both passengers.
 Depending on wind conditions a passenger can be a child (30kg) or an adult (100kg).
 The passenger and the pilot sit in harnesses with the pilot at the back and passenger in front.
 Average flights durations are between 10 to 20 min and they generally end with a top landing.
 Top landing is when you land at the take off point.
 Price: 1500 per flight (tips and other fees not included)